 A law dated 31 March 2006 has accepted that “testing methods” (random testing in the form of a survey for example) can be legally used in order to bring evidence of the discrimination in court.

-According to the independent anti-discrimination body, an average of 6,222 claims per year.
+According to the independent anti-discrimination body, it receives an average of 6,222 claims per year.
 Claims have increased by 7.8 % in 2017 (17.3% over the last two years).

-The main claims registered are founded on ethnic/natural origin (27%), state of health or disability (22%) and age (8%).
+The main claims registered are founded on ethnic/natural origin (18%), state of health or disability (34%) and age (8%).
 Although age discrimination claims are not so common and are often not brought as a standalone claim, claims based on age have increased in 2017.

 Almost half of the referred claims (50%) relate to the employment relationship, and more specifically to discrimination linked to certain career issues.